saulrichardson/solstice/data/cache/Hsiao_et_al.__2023_/extracted/document.md

 (Fig. 1).
 We randomly assigned Block A to start with administration of a standard dose vaccine and Block B to start with administration of the recombinant vaccine.
 Thereafter, each facility alternated the administration of the two vac- cines weekly.
 Key features of the study design were that

 q yexcluded from the analyses because there were too few cases of influenza during the pandemic to be informative.
 During the study period, in flu enza vaccination coverage was similar to national coverage (Table S1).
 The study excluded unvac- cinated patients.
 The KPNC system includes seven geographic regions, each containing 8 to 12 medical fac ili ties.
-In each region, the facilities were assigned to either Block A or Block B to optimize the bal- ance between blocks with respect to facility size
+In each region, the facilities were assigned to either Block A or Block B to optimize the bal- ance between blocks with respect to facility size (Fi 1) W d l i d Bl k A

 ### the coronavir